 By Professor Yin Daqiang 8 June, 2011

 How will China go about treating eutrophication in their lakes?
-Professor Yin explains., How will China go about treating eutrophication in their lakes?
-Professor Yin explains., How will China go about treating eutrophication in their lakes?
 Professor Yin explains.

 In China, Chemical Oxygen Demand (COD) is used as a key indicator of water quality and in the 11th Five year Plan a COD reduction target of 10% was established.
 Yet, whilst COD is a useful indicator of overall water quality and thus pollution, establishing targets for this parameter alone is unlikely to be sufficient to address the extent of pollution in many of China’s lakes and rivers, given the extent of nitrogen effluents being discharged from agriculture, industry and municipal sources.

 In recent years eutrophication has worsened causing major crises such as the lake Taihu algae bloom, which disrupted the municipal water services for more than a month in Wuxi , a city with a population of five million.
 Recognising the problem and in an attempt to further address eutrophication, the 12th Five Year Plan (FYP) (2011-2015) introduced a new pollution target in the form of Ammonia Nitrogen (NH3-N).
 Unfortunately meeting pollution targets is by no means a simple matter , and reducing ammonia nitrogen alone, in unlikely to solve the eutrophication problem.

 Professor Yin Daqiang from the College of Environmental Science and Engineering at Tongji University, has spent many years researching eutrophication in relation to the Lake Taihu basin and explains to Asia Water Project some of the key challenges in fighting the problem